 It is a 16-mile, six-station extension of the San Francisco Bay Area Rapid Transit (BART) system beginning at the future Warm Springs Station in Fremont and proceeding alongside the Union Pacific Railroad (UPRR), extending south into Santa Clara County, with stations in Milpitas, San Jose and Santa Clara.
 The 16-mile alignment will travel at-grade, above-grade, and below-grade (in trenched segments and in a subway through downtown San Jose).
 The project includes six stations, a new BART maintenance and storage facility in the city of Santa Clara, and the purchase of rail cars needed to operate the extension once it is built.

 What are the benefits of BART Silicon Valley?

-During the five most active years of construction, BART Silicon Valley is anticipated to support approximately 2500 jobs annually.
+During the six years years of construction, BART Silicon Valley is anticipated to support approximately 2500 jobs annually.
 Over 18,000 direct and indirect jobs are attributed to completing the project.

 What is VTA?

 The Santa Clara Valley Transportation Authority (VTA) is an independent special district responsible for bus, light rail and paratransit operations; congestion management; highway improvements; transit capital improvement projects; and countywide transportation planning for Silicon Valley (Santa Clara County).